esteininger/atlas-search-guide/patterns/9-automated-search-tuning/README.md

 # Creating an Automatic Search Improvement Feedback Loop

 The standard way to improve your search queries' relevance is through manual intervention.
-For example, you can introduce [score boosting](../3-advanced-scoring) to ensure searches where a key is present in some fields weighs higher than others, this is however fixed by by nature.
+For example, you can introduce [score boosting](../3-advanced-scoring) to ensure searches where a key is present in some fields weighs higher than others, this is however fixed by nature.
 The results are dynamic but the logic itself doesn't change via the query.

-The following project will showcase how to create a feedback loop that is self-tuning in order to deliver incrementally more relevant search results to your users.
+The following project will showcase how to create a feedback loop that is self-tuning, in order to deliver incrementally more relevant search results to your users.

 ## Example